-Most prosumer video cameras don’t have ND filters which is why most footage from the average family camcorder all looks the same.
+Most prosumer video cameras don’t have ND filters.
+This is why most footage from the average family camcorder all looks the same.
 ND filters help to reduce the depth of field for a start making the footage look more professional straight away.

-Higher end, more professional video cameras may have a built in ND filter like the Sony PMW EX1 which has two inside the actual lens.
-Failing that, you should be able to attach one to the front of the lens (maybe using a Matte Box which also shades the lens from bright, stray light) assuming that the lens has a filter thread (some don’t).
+Higher end, more professional video cameras may have a built in ND filter like the Sony FS7 II.
+The FS7 II even has a built in vari-ND.
+Failing that, you should be able to attach one to the front of the lens, maybe using a Matte Box.
+A matte box will also shade the lens from bright, stray light.
+Of course, all this is assuming that the lens has a filter thread (some don’t).

-Other filters you may use are grey grad, polarisers, coloured gels, starburst (very 1980’s : ) or even stack a few together.
+Other filters you may use are grey grad, polarizers, coloured gels, starburst (very 1980’s : ) or even stack a few together.